-Psoriatic arthritis (PsA) is a type of inflammatory arthritis that occurs when the immune system mistakenly attacks the joints.
-Because the experience of psoriatic arthritis varies widely for different people, PsA doesn’t have physician-defined stages like rheumatoid arthritis.
-However, it can progressively worsen over time — especially if it’s not properly treated.
-In this article, we use the word “stages” when we talk about progression in PsA.
+Psoriatic arthritis is a type of inflammatory arthritis that occurs when the immune system mistakenly attacks the joints.
+The condition affects people differently, so it doesn’t have physician-defined stages like rheumatoid arthritis.
+However, PsA can progressively worsen over time — especially if it’s not properly treated.

 Although PsA doesn’t have specified stages, there are levels of severity that may be helpful in understanding or describing your joint pain.
+In this article, we use the word “stages” when we talk about progression in PsA.
 Here’s what to know.

 Subclinical psoriatic arthritis is psoriatic arthritis that can be diagnosed through laboratory testing and imaging; it doesn’t cause symptoms.
 Studies have found that up to half of people with psoriasis have subclinical psoriatic arthritis.